rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `void register_hook_proc(int hookID, procedure proc)`
-- Works just like `register_hook`, but allows to specify which procedure to use for given hook script (instead of `start`).
+- Works just like `register_hook`, but allows to specify which procedure to use for the given hook script (instead of `start`).
 - Use zero (0) as second argument to unregister hook script from current global script.
 - Only use in global scripts.
 - Second argument should be passed just like you pass procedures to functions like `gsay_option`, `giq_option`, etc. (name without quotes).